 ...
 [Harry] has gone with the tractor to the big spring around the hill for clear rinse water for Blanche to wash today.
 The well has water in but so yellow makes the clothes a muddy cast, and the other spring only supplyes enough water for bathroom and household use.
 There is so many people complain their springs are dry.
 We did have a nice rain Saturday night but all it done was freshen up the garden, not enough to raise the water in springs and wells yet.

 Harry bought an old model Plymouth car but a good one (and we are like a puppy - can see us anyplace)...
 Since Harry retired we are just having the time of our life.
 He took me by bus in June to Shepherd, Michigan.
 Then my cousin and her husband took us by car up in Northern Michigan.
 From her home we traveled 5 hundred 67 miles, stayed all night in a twin cabin along the lake.
 We had a lot of fun.
 When they wanted to see something special they stopped and looked it over.

 Harry and Amanda enjoyed attending the annual Harbaugh Reunions, and in 1963 received the "Couple Married Longest" award.
 In the 1957 letter, Amanda wrote: "Will be at the Harbaugh reunion at Kingwood odd fellow grove... your mother's [Aunt] Adaline's daughter is supposed to be there.
 She is one hundred years old - Mattie Gorsage."

-Many members of this branch have helped with children's games and prizes at our national family reunion the past several years.
+Many members of this branch have helped with children's games and prizes and brought delicious cakes to our national family reunion the past several years.

 Harry and Amanda are pictured and mentioned in a lavishly illustrated, 2011 book about his father -- entitled Well At This Time: the Civil War Diaries and Army Convalescence Saga of Farmboy Ephraim Miner.
-The book, authored by the founder of this website, is seen at left.
+The book is authored by the founder of this website.
 [More]